CA-ReleaseAutomation/ca-ra-liquibase-pack/CONTRIBUTION.md

 Licensing is very important to open source projects.
 It helps ensure the software continues to be available under the terms that the author desired.

-CA Release Automation uses [the Eclipse 1.0 license](https://www.github.com/ca-releaseautomation/LICENSE) to strike a balance between open contribution and allowing you to use the software however you would like to.

 The license tells you what rights you have that are provided by the copyright holder.
   It is important that the contributor fully understands what rights they are licensing and agrees to them.
 Sometimes the copyright holder isn't the contributor,